liufengyun/oopsla23-artifact/README.md

 - The 4 problems of initialization-time irrelevance described in Section 6.1, and
 - One violation of partial ordering discussed in Section 6.2.

-**Note**: _The initialization-time irrelevance problem between two specific objects can expose as several warnings if there are violations in multiple places_.
+**Note**: _The initialization-time irrelevance problem between two specific objects can expose itself as several warnings if there are violations in multiple places_.

 Due to code change in the Dotty repo and the improvement in implementation, the checker manages to find more violations of the two principles:

 - 2 more violations of initialization-time irrelevance: `NoSymbol` / `NoDenotation` and `NameKinds` / `AvoidNameKind`.

-- 2 more violations of partial ordering violation: `untpd` -> `Trees` -> `untpd` and `Types` -> `Names` -> `Types`.
+- 2 more violations of partial ordering: `untpd` -> `Trees` -> `untpd` and
+  `Types` -> `Names` -> `Types`.

 ## Implementation